The Bylaws of The San Francisco Young Democrats

 3. Other Non Ballot-Related Issues

 Endorsements of non-ballot-related issues may be made by this club at any general membership meeting without prior notification.
 This is open but to, not limited to, endorsements of other clubs or organizations, pending votes by the local, state, or federal legislatures, military actions, executive orders, policy initiatives, and community or political events.
-Members in good standing must vote in the affirmative by at least a sixty percent (60%) supermajority for the endorsement to become official.
-If the issue, legislation, or event requires immediate action, a sixty percent (60%) supermajority vote of the Steering Committee may also be used to trigger an endorsement.
+Members in good standing must vote in the affirmative by a simple majority (50%+1) vote for the endorsement to become official.
+If the issue, legislation, or event requires immediate action, a two-thirds supermajority vote of the Full Board may also be used to trigger an endorsement.

-Two weeks prior to any membership meeting at which a ballot initiative or candidate for elected office will be considered for endorsement, the PAC will have made a recommendation of yes, no, or no position to the Full Board for each of the initiatives to be considered.
-A simple majority (50%+1) is needed for this Committee to make a recommendation to the Membership.
-If PAC does not submit recommendations two weeks prior to the meeting, then the PAC shall not make a recommendation to the Membership on that issue.
+Two weeks prior to any membership meeting at which a ballot initiative, candidate for elected office, or non-ballot related item will be considered for endorsement, the Full Board will have made a recommendation of yes, no, or no endorsement.
+A simple majority (50%+1) vote is needed to make a recommendation to the Membership.
+The Full Board must vote on and inform the Membership on any endorsement recommendations made, at least one (1) week in advance of a Membership vote, or the recommendation shall be listed as “No Recommendation”.

 In the event of an electronic vote, the Chair or Chairs of the PAC may facilitate a process in which Full Board Members shall cast their votes in an online repository.
 The electronic vote tally and results shall be accessible to all Full Board Members throughout the entire voting process.